wbaridon/hypertube/client/README.md

 ## SERVER.js
 Probably going to remove this for this project.
 ### tsconfig.json
-Just something to shut up Visual studio code about lack of typing...
+Just something to shut up Visual studio code about lack of typing for js...
 ## WEBPACK
 Webpack is a bundling tool, I use it to take all my sources, and compile a **compatible, zipped, and pruned** JS file to the client.
 ### webpack.config.js